vanallenlab/retained-intron-neoantigen-pipeline/README.md

 Additional notes:
 - Detailed execution instructions and functionality descriptions can be found in each script header, as well as for each individual function.
-- Feel free to create an Issue if you have ...issues :)
+- Feel free to create a GitHub Issue if you have ...issues :)